zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    :zeek:id:`profiling_interval` and :zeek:id:`expensive_profiling_multiple`.

-   :f: The profiling file.
+   :param f: The profiling file.

-   :expensive: True if this event corresponds to heavier-weight profiling as
+   :param expensive: True if this event corresponds to heavier-weight profiling as
               indicated by the :zeek:id:`expensive_profiling_multiple` variable.

    .. zeek:see::  profiling_interval expensive_profiling_multiple